FireAnimationStudios/Web-Chess/README.md

 ---

-© 2025 FireAnimationStudios.
+© 2025 FireAnimationStudios & Idea from Fabi.
 All rights reserved.